-Heroin is widely abused across Florida and is the 5th leading cause of drug-related fatalities in the state, as 733 people died in 2015 from overdoses.
-In the span of two and a half months in 2016, 63 drug overdose deaths were reported in the Orlando area, and heroin was responsible for 28 of them.
-In a twenty-four hour period, there were 11 reported overdoses in a single Orlando apartment complex, known as Blossom Park.
+Heroin is widely abused across Florida and has been the 5th leading cause of drug-related fatalities in the state.
+In a 24-hour period, there were 11 reported overdoses in a single Orlando apartment complex known as Blossom Park.

-Out of 733 state-wide deaths, 103 of the deceased were in Orlando.
-Orlando remains one of the major cities most plagued by opioid addiction.
-Orange and Osceola counties, where Orlando is located, rank in the top 8 counties in the entire state of Florida for heroin deaths.
-Orange county leaders are fighting the opioid crisis by making Narcan, the drug used to revive people who have overdosed on opioids, more readily available.
+Orange and Osceola counties, where Orlando is located, have ranked in the top 8 counties in the entire state of Florida for Heroin deaths.
+Orange county leaders are fighting the Opioid crisis by making Narcan, the drug used to revive people who have overdosed on Opioids, more readily available.

-Fentanyl poses another concern for Orlando residents, as fentanyl use increased by 97 percent across the state in 2016, resulting in 1,390, 70 of which were in Orlando.
-Despite the dangers posed by illicit opioids, morphine and other prescription opioids actually killed more Orlando residents than street drugs in 2016.
+Fentanyl poses another concern for Orlando residents.
+Despite the dangers posed by illicit Opioids like Heroin, Morphine and other prescription Opioids have historically actually killed more Orlando residents than street drugs.

 Orange Blossom Trail

 Orange Blossom Trail, one of the Orlando neighborhoods most notorious for drug abuse, boasts a very high percentage of the city’s drug overdoses.
 Overdoses here are common; 150 people overdosed in 2018.
-Many of Orlando’s natives who have substance abuse disorders frequent this side of town to replenish their drug needs.
-This area is also known for the presence of prostitutes, most of whom are women who struggle with substance abuse disorders.
+Many of Orlando’s natives who have substance use disorders frequent this side of town to meet their drug needs.
+This area is also known for its sex workers, many of whom are women who struggle with substance use disorders.

 Women And Addiction In Orlando

-Women who decide to indulge in drug use, such as cocaine or opioids, open themselves up to unique gender-based and biological challenges.
-When buying drugs from dangerous Orlando neighborhoods, for example, women face an increasing risk of being the victim of physical and sexual violence.
+Women who take drugs, such as Cocaine or Opioids, may face unique gender-based and biological challenges.
+When buying drugs from dangerous Orlando neighborhoods, for example, women face an increased risk of being the victim of physical and sexual violence.

-Women struggling with drugs and alcohol can become exposed to people who can force them into prostitution, as Orlando ranks number 3 in the U.S for human trafficking.
-Women who work in prostitution are often addicted to drugs and further exploited sexually, physically, psychologically and emotionally.
+Women struggling with drugs and alcohol can become exposed to people who can force them into sex work, as Orlando has ranked number 3 in the US for human trafficking.
+Sex workers are often addicted to drugs and further exploited sexually, physically, psychologically, and emotionally as a result.

 Expectant Mothers And Drug Addiction In Orlando

-Other unique risks for women struggling with substance abuse disorders include biological challenges that can impact other lives.
-Pregnant women who abuse heroin, alcohol, cocaine, prescription drugs, and other drugs run the risk of giving birth to babies with drug addictions, as the substances goes though the babies’ bloodstream from the mother.
+Other unique risks for women struggling with substance use disorders include biological challenges.
+Pregnant women who abuse Heroin, alcohol, Cocaine, prescription drugs, and other drugs run the risk of giving birth to infants with drug addictions.

 - Uncontrollable shaking